 Getting the most out of your training camp

 It’s that time of the year again… the cycling season is just around the corner and lots of cyclists and triathletes are heading off to pedal around Mallorca, Calpe, Gran Canaria, Tenerife etc. These are some of the most popular destinations for cycling training camps in Europe, but no matter where you are journeying to, here are 5 tips for you to get the most out of your training camp.
-On top of that, Jamie “Fletch” one our CX specialists in team Bikmo shares some of the photos from his trip Tenerife in February 2019.
+On top of that, Fletch one of our Marketing Exec in team Bikmo shares some of the photos from his trip Tenerife in February 2019.

 1. Build a foundation for your training camp and don’t get carried away!

 Don’t go crazy from the start!
 With the sun shining, the guns out on show and all the smooth roads to explore, the temptation is go full gas and do a big ride on the first day.
 It’s a long week (or more!) ahead and the likelihood is that the training camp means a large increase in volume compared to what you’re used to.
 Nobody wants to return home with an illness, injury or chronic fatigue that requires a long period off to recover, so ease yourself into it!